 Day 18: Napoleon Route from Verdon Gorges to Lyon via Grenoble

-The road itself is pleasant to drive, with cambered corners and great views, originally designed for speed and efficiency.
+The road is pleasant to drive, with cambered corners and great views, originally designed for speed and efficiency.
 Explore the small towns and locations where Napoleon stopped along the way (including the castle near Malija, where Napoleon spent a night).
 After passing through Malija, the route goes over Col Bayard (4,100 ft / 1,250 m) to Corps.
-Further north list La Mur, before stretching to your final destination—Grenoble.
+Farther north is La Mur before stretching to your final destination—Grenoble.

 Day 19: Culinary Tour of Lyon

 In the morning, enjoy a private gourmet food tour of Lyon.
 You'll explore stops from the Old Town to the iconic Halles Paul Bocuse as you pass through the Presque Ile.
 Learn about the city's history and gastronomy as you visit unique neighborhoods and taste the city's best culinary offerings: cheeses, charcuteries, pink pralines, and more.